alt-javascript/logger/README.md

 <a name="testing">Testability</a>
 -------------------------

-Testing loggers is hard, and testability is a first class concern at @alt-javascript so the logging facade, and the module exports an EphemeralLogger and EphemeralLogSink that will capture log lines that can be asserted.
+Testing loggers is hard, and testability is a first class concern at @alt-javascript so the logging the module exports an EphemeralLogger and EphemeralLogSink that will capture log lines that can be asserted.

 ```javascript
 const {LoggerFactory,WinstonLogger} = require('@alt-javascript/logger');